Kremenets Mountains

 Flora Ecosystems

-The Kremenets Mountains are a botanical treasure, with over 800 plant species documented in this relatively compact area.
-The limestone substrate and varied aspects create diverse growing conditions supporting an exceptional concentration of rare and endangered species.
-The warm, south-facing limestone outcrops harbor steppe and Mediterranean-affinity species including wild tulips, pasque flowers, and several orchid species.
+The Kremenets Mountains are a botanical treasure, with over 1,200 plant species documented in this relatively compact area, including 16 species endemic to the park.
+[1] The limestone substrate and varied aspects create diverse growing conditions supporting an exceptional concentration of rare and endangered species.
+The warm, south-facing limestone outcrops harbor steppe and Mediterranean-affinity species including wild tulips, pasque flowers, and 22 orchid species.
+The critically endangered Klokov birch (Betula klokovii) grows on only two mountain tops, both within this park.
 The forests on the hills consist of beech-oak associations with rich understory layers.
-The park is a key site for several species at the limits of their geographical ranges, with both southern and northern species meeting in this transitional landscape.

 Geology